Hiking the Five Lakes Trail in Zermatt

 The walk from the third to the fourth lake was quick and simple as it was the steepest downhill section to tackle.
 Luckily the paths weren’t too rocky or tricky so I was there in no time.
 However the lake which looks very clean and spectacular from above with its milky blue watery surface is in fact also used as a reservoir and the water it contains powers electricity in Zermatt down below.
 The lake is known as Moosjisee but I didn’t see any Moose around here, however there are great views of the surrounding mountains and is a great place to chill out.

-The hike from the fourth to the fifth lake can be a toughie if anyone takes the wrong route.
+The five lakes trail hike from the fourth to the fifth lake can be a toughie if anyone takes the wrong route.
 The easy route which is signposted (lookout for the yellow signs with 5-Seenweg written on them) is longer but a little bit more easier whilst walking on thick dusty road trails but I decided to take to the shorter but tougher route which took me uphill towards Leisee.
 At this moment of time it felt like the scene from the ‘sound of the music’ with the green grass surrounded up snow-peaked mountains and the sun rays shining on me.

 The Leisee is located near the Sunnegga train station and is a great lake for children to play nearby (there is a huge play park here) and is an ideal lake to swim in (I been told but on this day I saw nobody tempting fate).
 Here there is also another great chance to see the Matterhorn reflection on the lake surface but not much luck today.

 Overall, this was a very nice easy hike to do and can be done with anyone.
 A lot of people say the route I done can be done in 2h30 but I took about 3h45 including breaks, photographic opportunities and toilet breaks (shouldn’t of said that as there is no official toilet stops en route).
 Then with the food top at the end I spent about five hours enjoying the beautiful Swiss alpine scenery.
-This is an ideal short-hike for anyone visiting the area and is not that hard.
+The five lakes trail is an ideal short-hike for anyone visiting the area and is not that hard.
 Just remember to take the right clothing in a bag if the weather does change and take plenty of water.